- Alise Talley

 5. Telfair Museum of Art

-If you're interested in fine art, the Telfair museum is a treat for you.
-The Telfair Museum is the oldest Southern art museum.
-It’s exhibits include works from Kahlil Gibran, German impressionism, and the American French era.
+If you're interested in fine art, the Telfair Museum is a treat.
+It is the oldest Southern art museum.
+Its exhibits include works from Kahlil Gibran, German impressionism, and the American French era.

-The house itself, like many buildings in Savannah, has its own interesting history.
-Built-in 1819, this was home to the Telfair family until the last surviving member donated the home in 1875.
-Since then, its additional gallery and rotunda were added, transforming it into the museum we know today.
+Like many buildings in Savannah, the house has an interesting history.
+Built in 1819, it was home to the Telfair family until the last surviving member donated it in 1875.
+Since then, its additional gallery and rotunda have been added, transforming it into the museum we know today.

 6. The Cathedral of St. John the Baptist

-Even if you aren’t religious, there is no denying this cathedral is astonishing.
-From it’s stained glass windows and two spires that tower above the entrance, the Cathedral of St. John the Baptist is a marvel to behold.
-Come see why every year hundreds of thousands of tourists from around the country visit this beautiful place of worship.
+Even if you aren’t religious, there is no denying that this cathedral is astonishing.
+With its stained glass windows and two spires that tower above the entrance, the Cathedral of St. John the Baptist is a marvel to behold.
+See why hundreds of thousands of tourists around the country visit this beautiful place of worship annually.

 7. Historic Savannah Theatre

 You don’t have to be a movie buff to know the iconic “Life is like a box of chocolate” line from Forrest Gump.
-Right outside the Historic Savannah Theatre sits the very bench where Tom Hanks brought the character to life.
+Outside the Historic Savannah Theatre sits the bench where Tom Hanks brought the character to life.

-In the historic Chippewa Square, the Savannah Theatre has distinguished itself by being the oldest theater in the United States.
+In historic Chippewa Square, the Savannah Theatre has distinguished itself as the oldest theater in the United States.
 And they still have shows to this day.
-After a packed itinerary of activities in the city, you can sit back and relax watching their nightly performances.
+After a packed itinerary of activities in the city, you can sit back and relax while watching their nightly performances.

 8. Wormsloe Historic Site

-Centered on the last remains of the Wormsloe Plantation, this site is one of the oldest surviving places in Savannah.
+This site is one of the oldest surviving places in Savannah.
+Centered on the last remains of the Wormsloe Plantation, it is one of the oldest surviving places in Savannah.
 Leading up to the Wormsloe estate, you’ll find a beautiful landscape of mossy oaks canopying over a walkway.
 It’s perfect for pictures or a midday picnic.

-Passed the walkway, there’s an onsite museum, tours, and on special occasions, costume reenactments.
+Passing the walkway, there’s an onsite museum, tours, and, on special occasions, costume reenactments.

 9. The Savannah Waterfront

-Even the waterfront has a story attached to it.
-Before being abandoned due to a Yellow Fever outbreak, there were many cotton processing warehouses lining River Street.
-Now, many of these buildings are filled by restaurants, bars, candy shops, galleries, and gift shops.
+Even the waterfront has a story.
+Before being abandoned due to a Yellow Fever outbreak, many cotton processing warehouses lined River Street.
+Now, many of these buildings are filled with restaurants, bars, candy shops, galleries, and gift shops.

 Across the street, you can watch cargo ships and tour boats passing by from the expansive open seating next to the river.